jcaillon/valet/extras/valet-commands.md

 - `--source`

-  Returns in the path to the valet file to source in order to use valet in your scripts.
+  Returns in the path of a script file to source in order to use valet library functions in your scripts.
   Usage: `source "$(valet --source)"`.

 - `--version`